-The regional entries reflect each participating school’s outstanding student work.
-From these entries a panel of judges selected works to receive Honorable Mention, Silver and Gold keys and five nominations for the prestigious American Visions Awards.
+The Scholastic Art Awards ceremony will be held at 12:00 p.m. on Saturday, January 26 in Bliss Hall’s Ford Theater.
+The ceremony will feature awards given to students who received Gold and Silver Key awards as well as Honorable Mention awards.
+The 822 individual and 26 portfolio regional entries reflect each participating school’s outstanding student work.
+From these entries a panel of judges selects works to receive Honorable Mention, Silver and Gold keys and five nominations for the prestigious American Visions Awards.
 The American Visions Award and Gold Key finalists will be sent to New

 The Northeastern Ohio Scholastic Art Awards Exhibition program is designed to encourage student creativity, provide the opportunity for enrichment by interaction with their contemporaries, and bring student artwork into the public view.

 The Scholastic Art Awards program is the largest and most comprehensive annual student art competition in America.
 Founded in 1927 by Scholastic Inc., the Scholastic Art Awards program is dedicated to recognizing the achievements of young artists.
 The program has recognized more than 13 million creative teenagers, including Andy Warhol and Robert Redford in its 90 year history.

 The following schools are participating in the 2019 Northeastern Ohio Scholastic Art Awards Exhibition: